amjad-sahi/Aspose.Cells-for-Android/README.md

 <table>
   <tr><th>Example<th>Description</th></tr>
   <tr><td>HelloWorld</td><td>Demonstrates how to create a simple document and save it to the external storage device in a variety of different formats.</td></tr>
+  <tr><td>Chart</td><td>Demonstrates how to create a chart and save it to the external storage device.
+You will need to push AreaTemplate.xls file in external storage device which you can get from the Input directory to run this demo.</td></tr>
 </table>

 ###Data

-+ Input Documents - Documents can be selected from a location on the device.
++ Input Documents - Get the input documents from Input directory and push them on the device.

 ###Output